 It is easy to see that $m_{\rm dis}$ is the globally minimal surface when $x<1/2$, and $m_{\rm con}$ otherwise (see \eqref{crossdef}), so

 Combining \eqref{EE2intervals} with \eqref{RT1interval}, we obtain the following mutual information:

 Of the five properties of the MI listed at the end of the previous subsection, this formula obeys the first four.
 It does not obey the last---analyticity---as it has a discontinuous first derivative at $x=1/2$ and vanishes for $x\le1/2$.
-These two features were anticipated in the discussion at the end of subsection \ref{RT}.
+These two features were anticipated in the discussion in subsection \ref{RTdisconnected}.
 The discontinuity in the first derivative occurs because the global minimum switches between the local minima as we vary $x$, and is reminiscent of phase transitions due to competing saddle points of the Euclidean action, such as the Hawking-Page transition.
 As in that case, the transition is presumably sharp only in the classical limit in the bulk, which corresponds to the thermodynamic ($c\to\infty$) limit of the CFT, and gets smoothed out by finite-$c$ effects.
-Similarly, the vanishing of the MI for $x\le1/2$ is presumably true only at order $c$; if the MI vanished exactly for $x\le1/2$, then the reduced density matrix for the two intervals would factorize, $\rho_{[u_1,v_1]\cup[u_2,v_2]} = \rho_{[u_1,v_1]}\otimes\rho_{[u_2,v_2]}$, implying that the two intervals are completely decoupled from each other, a rather unphysical situation (in particular, it would violate the inequality \eqref{MIinequality}, as we will discuss below).
+Similarly, the vanishing of the MI for $x\le1/2$ is presumably true only at order $c$; if the MI vanished exactly for $x\le1/2$, then the reduced density matrix for the two intervals would factorize, $\rho_{[u_1,v_1]\cup[u_2,v_2]} = \rho_{[u_1,v_1]}\otimes\rho_{[u_2,v_2]}$, implying that the two intervals are completely decoupled from each other; in particular, it would imply that all connected correlators vanish, which is certainly not the case.
 Thus we should expect both perturbative and non-perturbative corrections to \eqref{RTMI} in $G_{\rm N}\sim c^{-1}$, with the first perturbative correction at order $c^0$.
 Nonetheless, since the MI is apparently parametrically small for $x\le1/2$---smaller than the EE for either interval separately or for their union, and smaller than the MI for $x>1/2$---it appears that the density matrix factorizes approximately.